gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 ```

 The `react` function implements the recursion and as you can see is the place
-where the procedures gets executed `step.Do`.
+where the procedures get executed `step.Do`.

 ```go
 // react is a recursive function that goes over all the steps and the one